Wandalen/wTesting/doc/version.eng/tutorial/HelloWorld.md

 ### Section of test routines definition

-The second section is intended for determination of the test routines.
+The second section is intended for definition of the test routines.
 A test routine is a routine (function, method) designed to test some aspect of a test object.
 Test routine can include:
 - initial data, definition of variables (if necessary);
 - [test cases](../concept/TestCase.md);
 - [test check](../concept/TestCheck.md).

 The code in rows 7-23 lists two test routines.
 The first, called "routine1", performs one test check for matching the received and expected values.
 The second test routine is called `routine2` and includes two test cases -` pass` and `fail`.
 The test check of test case `pass` should pass as string values are compared.
 At the same time, the test check of test case `fail` should not, because of the `Join.join` routine returns the string '13', while it is expected the number  "13 ".

 The developer can place in the section the required amount of test routines to test the selected object.
 Each test routine can contain any number of test cases and test checks.